 Between BFA and MA degrees, alongside painting oil on canvas, Brenda produced editorial illustrations, courtroom illustrations, maps, and theatrical stage paintings.

-While oil on canvas remains her preferred medium, Brenda enjoys stereo photography, ink on paper, and digital art using a pressure-sensitive tablet.
+While oil on canvas remains her preferred medium, Brenda enjoys stereo photography, ink on paper, enamels on glass, and digital art using a pressure-sensitive tablet.

 Brenda married James Fittz, cellist and luthier, in 2002.
 They live in Denver, Colorado in an 1890 bungalow just large enough to accommodate her painting studio and his luthier shop and music room.
 Together they enjoy woodworking, skiing, fishing, and playing with their dog, Chester.